 Due to the immense responsibility shouldered by judges, which ranges from understanding intricate details of the legal process to making decisions in court proceedings that could alter lives, the path to becoming a judge is strewn with stringent requirements.
 The journey starts right from taking the Law School Admission Test to accumulating years of experience in practicing law.

 If you’re a law school student looking to practice law as a district court judge or higher, keep reading to learn all of the major information you need to know about becoming a judge.
 Read on to see what you need to do and how long it will take before you can start serving your community in this way!

 How Long Does it Take to Become a Judge?

 Exactly what you need to do to become a judge varies based on the jurisdiction in which you plan to serve.
 Some states require you to have a certain amount of experience; others just want you to meet educational requirements.

 Despite that, there are still a few commonalities between the amount of time you’ll spend in each district.

 Every single state requires you to be a practicing attorney before you can become a judge.
-This means you need to complete a 4 year degree and law school.
+This means you need to complete a 4-year degree and law school.
 This will typically take around 6–7 years, although it can be longer for some people.

 After that, some states will ask you to complete a set amount of work experience.
 For instance, California only allows people to become judges after 10 years of work as an attorney.
-Make sure to check your local judicial nominating commission to see what the requirements are.
+Make sure to check with your local judicial nominating commission to see what the requirements are.